emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     Managing complexity is the most important technical topic in software development.
 In my view, it's so important that Software's Primary Technical Imperative has to be managing complexity.
     («Code Complete» [#fncodec]_)

-When developer writes code, he 91% of the time reads code, and only 9% of time he types text from keyboard.
+During code construction developer reads code for 91% of the time, and only for 9% of the time he types text from keyboard.

     You might ask: How much is code really read?
 Doesn’t most of the effort go into writing it?